egeaybars123/starknet-js-examples/2. Crowdfunding/README.md

 Next, we will need the ABI for the contracts we will interact with.
 The contracts we will be interacting with are ERC20 contracts (it could be ETH, STRK or your own token) and our Crowdfunding contract.

-For the ERC20 ABI, we can copy it from [ETH contract](https://sepolia.starkscan.co/contract/0x049d36570d4e46f48e99674bd3fcc84644ddd6b96f7c741b1562b82f9e004dc7#class-code-history) on Starknet Sepolia Testnet or simply get it from [this](https://github.com/egeaybars123/starknet-js-examples/blob/main/2.%20Crowdfunding/erc20_abi.json) repository.
+For the ERC20 ABI, we can copy it from [ETH contract](https://sepolia.starkscan.co/contract/0x049d36570d4e46f48e99674bd3fcc84644ddd6b96f7c741b1562b82f9e004dc7#class-code-history) on Starknet Sepolia Testnet from the **Copy ABI Code** button.
 For the Crowdfunding contract ABI, you can copy it from `./target/dev/crowdfunding_Crowdfunding.contract_class.json` in your Scarb folder.
+Paste the ABI content into two different json files `erc20_abi.json` and `crowdfunding_abi.json`.

 ```js
 const compiledERC20Abi = json.parse(